valiton/coffeescript-style-guide/README.md

 <a name="maximum_line_length"/>
 ### Maximum Line Length

-Limit all lines to a maximum of 79 characters.
+~~Limit all lines to a maximum of 79 characters.~~

+No Line-Length Limitations for Valiton

 <a name="blank_lines"/>
 ### Blank Lines